zextras/tech-doc/source/carbonio-ce/mobileapps.rst

 #.
 Log back in

-Notifications should now work.
-Bear in mind that you will get notifications for new e-mails only if the app is running.
+Notifications should now work, but note that if the app is not running, you will only receive notifications for appointments.